Ellen Kooijman: Education

 Kooijman earned a Master of Science in Earth Science from Utrecht University in the Netherlands.
 She later obtained a Doctorate in Geochemistry from the University of Münster in Germany, supervised by geochemist Klaus Mezger.
 Her doctoral research focused on Uranium-lead (U–Pb) dating of zircon and rutile using laser ablation inductively coupled plasma mass spectrometry (LA-ICP-MS).

 Career

-After completing her doctorate, she remained at Münster for a year as a postdoctoral researcher before working as an assistant professional researcher at the University of California in Santa Barbara for several years, continuing her work with LA-ICP-MS. In 2013, Kooijman began working at the Swedish Museum of Natural History as a senior researcher.
+After completing her doctorate, she remained at Münster for a year as a postdoctoral researcher before working as an assistant professional researcher at the University of California, Santa Barbara for several years, continuing her work with LA-ICP-MS. In 2013, Kooijman began working at the Swedish Museum of Natural History as a senior researcher.
 She is currently the Head of the Department of Geosciences and the Director of the NordSIMS-Vegacenter, a merged laboratory funded by the Swedish Research Council.
 Kooijman has over 130 publications in mineralogy, petrology, and geochemistry.

 Under the alias "Alatariel," she created the LEGO Research Institute set, which depicted women in STEM roles as minifigures: astronomer, chemist, and paleontologist.
 Kooijman also collaborated on the LEGO Big Bang Theory set, highlighting scientist characters from the sitcom, and co-designed the Amelia Earhart Tribute set with Brad Meltzer, inspired by the historical aviator.